Inventory of the Marquis Lafayette Wood Records and Papers, 1852 - 1984

 - Martha Foster Crawford Diaries.
 (David M. Rubenstein Rare Book & Manuscript Library, Duke University.)

-[Identification of item], Marquis Lafayette Wood Records and Papers, University Archives, Duke University.
+[Identification of item], Marquis Lafayette Wood Records and Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Marquis Lafayette Wood Records and Papers was received by the University Archives as a transfer in 1974.